 - Students who have completed coursework or graduated from institutions outside of the United States are required to have their transcripts pre-evaluated by one of the recognized foreign credential evaluation services.
 A listing of approved organizations may be found through the National Association of Credential Evaluation Services (NACES) at www.naces.org.

-English Language Fluency:
+English Language Proficiency:

 California Coast University does not offer any type of remedial or specialized training in the English language.